Skip to main content

 • Permission: An individual permission specifying one thing a user can do.

 • Role: A business grouping of Permissions.
-Roles are nice because you can group together common permissions that are typically used together.
+Roles are beneficial because you can group together common permissions that are typically used together.

 A permission set can have any number of permissions and/or roles.

-Let's go over the fields in this permisison set.
+Let's go over the fields in a permission set.

 • Site Hierarchy: REQUIRED.
-Defines which site hierarchy (site group or site) that these permissions will apply
+Defines which site hierarchy (site group or site) that roles and permissions will apply to.

 • Roles: READ ONLY.
-A display for the current roles on this permission set
+A display of the current roles on this permission set.

-• Role Publisher: A publisher to add roles to this permission set
+• Role Publisher: The interface to add specific roles to a permission set.

 • Permissions: READ ONLY.
 A display for the current permissions on this permission set